 FGM can have a lasting impact on a young girl.
-Initially, it will cause physical issues such as intense pain, bleeding and can result in infection.
-Months and years later, it can still impact physically with problems going to the toilet, difficulty having sex or giving birth.
-There are the emotional and mental affects, for example, depression, anxiety and loss of confidence.
+Initially, it will cause physical pain, bleeding and infection and can lead to more serious problems, hemorrhage and even death.
+Months and years later, it can cause menstrual difficulties, frequent infections, difficulty having sex and birth complications which women put down to "Being a woman".
+There are also emotional and mental affects, for example, depression, anxiety and loss of confidence.

 All types of FGM have been illegal in the UK since the 1985.
-The new Female Genital Mutilation (FGM) Act 2003 updates and extends the original act.
-It is now ‘an offence to take UK nationals and those with permanent UK residency overseas for the purpose of circumcision, to aid and abet, counsel or procure the carrying out of Female Genital Mutilation (all types of circumcision).
-It is illegal for anyone to circumcise women or children for cultural or non-medical reason’.
+It is now an offence to take UK nationals and those with permanent UK residency overseas for the purpose of the procedure, to aid and abet, counsel or procure the carrying out of Female Genital Mutilation (all types of circumcision).

 FGM is a serious criminal offence in the UK with a maximum penalty of 14 years in prison for anyone found guilty.
 Anyone found guilty of failing to protect a girl from the risk of FGM faces up to 7 years in prison, a fine, or both.

-There can be a lot of pressure from families and the wider community to undergo FGM.
+There can be a lot of pressure from families to undergo FGM.
 If you believe someone is arranging for a child to have it done, either in the UK or abroad:

 - Call the police on 999